Massachusetts Avenue is the most elegant — and fascinating — street in Washington. These 12 stops prove it.

 Just past Chinatown, we arrive at Mt.
 Vernon Square and the Carnegie Library, a gift to the public from industrialist Andrew Carnegie, and the District’s first public library.
 (It opened in 1903 as a desegregated building — the first such public venue in the District.)
 Adorned with ornate marble carvings, and recently renovated through a partnership between Events DC and Apple, the Beaux-Arts building is now a mixed-use cultural center, housing the DC History Center and a flagship Apple store.
 Don’t miss “The Light of Knowledge,” a sculpture over the entrance, created by Philip Martiny (once an assistant to Augustus Saint-Gaudens).
 Outside on the grass, Bhakti Yoga offers yoga classes.
 (Online registration is required.)

-Before you leave the neighborhood, dominated by the nearby Walter E. Washington Convention Center, look around for other small surprises along Mass: a memorial to the pioneering labor leader Samuel Gompers between 10th and 11th streets, and, across 11th, a bronze statue of English orator and statesman Edmund Burke.
+Before you leave the neighborhood, dominated by the nearby Walter E. Washington Convention Center, look around for other small surprises along Mass: a memorial to the pioneering labor leader Samuel Gompers between 10th and 11th streets, and, across 11th, a bronze statue of Irish-born English statesman and orator Edmund Burke.
 Check out the yellow house at 1107 Mass: It was built in 1840 — a rare pre-Civil War structure on the avenue.

 Thomas Circle